-- Gym bag marked with child's name

-- Indoor gym shoes
+- Gym bag marked with child's name - Indoor gym shoes

-- AICS T-shirt and athletic training shorts

 Please clearly label all items with your child's name.
 Failure to have their gym kit on a PHE day will result in an unexcused absence of participation.
 If your child needs to be excused from PHE lessons due to special circumstances (e.g. medical reasons or physical injury), please provide your child with a doctor's note.
-We also ask parents to email their class teacher, giving consent to remove any religiously-related jewellery from their child before PHE, with a brief description of the significance of this type of jewellery.
-If we have not received consent to remove the jewellery, the child will need to sit out the lesson for safety reasons.
+Jewellery is not to be worn in the PHE lesson.
+Please email the class teacher and PE teacher to explain any significant religious/cultural jewellery which cannot be removed.
+Jewellery which needs to remain worn should be covered by clothing.
+This is to ensure the safety of the students and the jewellery.